Above: (A) The Spheres, northeast from 6th Avenue and Lenora Street (HL).

-I made the photos above in Seattle on 17 February 2012 with a Canon EOS450D and 4th-generation iPod Touch.
-This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-1tq.
+I made photos (A) and (B) above on 10 December 2017.
+This post appears on Fotoeins Fotografie at fotoeins.com as https://wp.me/p1BIdT-aVe.